Torres eyes 'dream' finale with Atletico Madrid

 A lifelong supporter who came through the youth system, the 34-year-old wants to celebrate his Atleti farewell by securing silverware.

-"To be able to win a trophy for the club I support, which has been my dream since I was a kid, would be perfect," Torres told the media.
+"To be able to win a trophy for the club I support, which has been my dream since I was a kid, would be perfect," Torres said.

 "We know how important this final is for the club.